$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Introduction

 \subsection{Statement of results}

-The following theorem was proved by Remeslennikov \cite[Theorem~1]{remeslennikov} in the case when $\C$ is the class of all finite groups and later generalized by the authors Ferov and Pengitore~\cite[Theorem~A]{quantifying} to the case when $\C$ is any extension closed pseudo-variety of finite groups, as follows.
+The following theorem was proved by Remeslennikov \cite[Theorem~1]{remeslennikov} in the case when $\C$ is the class of all finite groups and later generalized by the authors Ferov and Pengitore~\cite[Theorem~A]{quantifying} to the case when $\C$ is any extension-closed pseudovariety of finite groups, as follows.
 The term \emph{$\C$-cyclic subgroup separable}, as in the following theorem, is defined in Definition~\ref{def:C-props}.